timothymeyers/NoOpsAccelerator/README.md

 # Azure NoOps Accelerator

-> **"NoOps automates platform administration and broaden communication between developers, cyber, and operations to achieve mission success**." - *John Spinella, Creator of the Azure NoOps Accelerator*
+> **"NoOps automates platform administration and broaden communication between developers, cyber, and operations to achieve mission success**."

 **Azure NoOps Accelerator** is a flexible foundation that enables US Department of Defense and other Public Sector customers to quickly develop and maintain opinionated, policy-driven, and self-service enclaves in their Azure environments.

-Delivered as a collection of infrastructure as code (IaC) [module templates](https://github.com/Azure/NoOpsAccelerator/tree/main/src/bicep) written in Bicep, the NoOps Accelerator is intended to empower organizations on their journey towards a continuous deployment and governance model for their cloud infrastructure.
+Delivered as a collection of infrastructure as code (IaC) module templates written and maintained in [Bicep](https://github.com/Azure/NoOpsAccelerator/tree/main/src/bicep) and [Tereform](https://github.com/Azure/NoOpsAccelerator/tree/main/src/terraform), the NoOps Accelerator is intended to empower organizations on their journey towards a continuous deployment and governance model for their cloud infrastructure.

 Learn more about the NoOps movement and philosophy here - *[What is NoOps?](https://github.com/Azure/NoOpsAccelerator/tree/main/docs/wiki/What-is-NoOps.md)*.